Kung Fu Fighting: Background and composition

-The song was originally meant to be a B-side to "I Want to Give You My Everything" (written by Brooklyn songwriter Larry Weiss and sung by Carl Douglas).
+The song was originally meant to be a B-side to Douglas's song "I Want to Give You My Everything" (written by Larry Weiss).
 Biddu originally hired Douglas to sing "I Want to Give You My Everything" but needed something to record for the B-side, and asked Douglas if he had any lyrics they could use.
-Douglas showed several, out of which Biddu chose the one that would later be called "Kung Fu Fighting" and worked out a melody for it without taking it too seriously.
+Douglas showed several, and Biddu chose the one that would later be called "Kung Fu Fighting" and worked out a melody but did not take the song too seriously.

-After more than two hours recording the A-side and then time for a break, there were only ten minutes of studio time remaining due to a three-hour time constraint for the entire session, so only two takes of "Kung Fu Fighting" were recorded.
+After more than two hours recording the A-side and then time for a break, there were only ten minutes of studio time remaining due to a three-hour time constraint for the entire session.
+This meant only two takes of "Kung Fu Fighting" were recorded.
 According to Biddu, Kung Fu Fighting' was the B-side so I went over the top on the 'huhs' and the 'hahs' and the chopping sounds.
 It was a B-side: who was going to listen?"
 After hearing both songs, Robin Blanchflower of Pye Records insisted that "Kung Fu Fighting" be the A-side instead.

-Following its release, the song did not receive any radio airplay for the first five weeks and sold poorly, but the song began gaining popularity in dance clubs, eventually entering the UK Singles Chart at number 42 on 17 August 1974 and reaching the top on 21 September, where it remained for three weeks.
+Following its release, the song did not receive any radio airplay for the first five weeks and sold poorly.
+However, "Kung Fu Fighting" began gaining popularity in dance clubs, eventually entered the UK Singles Chart at number 42 on 17 August 1974, and peaked at number 1 on 21 September, where it remained for three weeks.
 It was then released in the United States, where it quickly topped the Billboard Hot 100 chart.
 The single went on to sell eleven million records worldwide.
 At the Amusement & Music Operators Association (AMOA) Jukebox Awards in 1975, the song was awarded "Jukebox Soul Record of the Year" for being the year's highest-earning soul music song played on jukebox machines in the United States.
-The song was featured in the 1981 film, This Is Elvis.
+The song was featured in the 1981 film This Is Elvis.